Bryan Bonnell

-Bryan Lindsey Bonnell (born September 28, 1993) is an American professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
+Bryan Lindsey Bonnell (born September 28, 1993) is an American former professional baseball pitcher.

 Career

 Bonnell played baseball at Centennial High School.
 The Chicago Cubs drafted him in the 31st round out of high school in 2012, but Bonnell elected to go to college instead of turning pro.
 He pitched in the Rebels' rotation at the University of Nevada, Las Vegas.
 In 2014, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.

 Tampa Bay Rays

 Bonnell was again selected in the 2015 Major League Baseball draft, this time in the 36th round by the Tampa Bay Rays.
 He struggled with injuries during the 2015 collegiate season and ended up signing with Tampa Bay.
 He spent his first professional season with the GCL Rays and the rookie-level Princeton Rays, posting a 4.26 ERA in 17 total games.
 Bonnell spent the 2016 season with the Single-A Bowling Green Hot Rods, pitching to a 4.59 ERA with 63 strikeouts in 51.0 innings pitched across 24 appearances.
 Bonnell began the 2017 season with the High-A Charlotte Stone Crabs, posting a 4.09 ERA in 9 games.